Jennifer Lame: Career

-Jennifer Lame started editing films with Price Check.
+Lame started editing films with Price Check.
 She has become a recurring collaborator on Noah Baumbach's films including Frances Ha, While We're Young, Mistress America, The Meyerowitz Stories, and Marriage Story.
 She also edited Paper Towns, Manchester by the Sea, Tyrel, Hereditary, Midsommar, Tenet, Black Panther: Wakanda Forever, and Oppenheimer.
+Just before winning her first Oscar, she was named Time's "Person of the Week" for her role as a prominent female editor.
+In 2025, she served as editor for an "immersive" version of the 1939 film The Wizard of Oz for Sphere in Las Vegas.